simrabaig/Sp25_21479_Group5_Project2/README.md

 ## Dataset and Problem Description (Context):

-## Question 1
-**Within the subcategories of nail and hair products, is there significant overlap in the top 20 chemicals used?
+## Question 1 - Within the subcategories of nail and hair products, is there significant overlap in the top 20 chemicals used?

-**__
-Rationale
+# Rationale
   -  Identifies the most commonly used chemicals across different product subcategories.
   -  Highlights potential repeated exposure risks for consumers.
   -  Reveals the extent of standardization or limitation in ingredient choices.